-(7) Marine Corps Component Commanders (MARFORs)
+(8) Marine Corps Component Commanders (MARFORs)

-- (a) Establish procedures to monitor the readiness reporting of subordinate units for completeness, accuracy, and timeliness in accordance with the policies established in this order.
+- (a) Establish procedures to monitor the readiness reporting of subordinate units for completeness, accuracy, and timeliness in accordance with the policies established in this Order.
 Direct corrective actions as required within five days of subordinate unit reports being submitted in DRRS-MC. - (b) Inform the supporting MARFOR when OPLAN/CONPLAN assessments require units to develop and report top priority plan METs and/or Joint Missions Essential Task (JMETs).
 Marine Corps Forces Special Operations Command (MARFORSOC) is the exception when providing forces to Theater Special Operations Commands. - (c) Support subordinate units' development of named operation and top priority plan METs and/or JMETs.
-Inform DC PP&O, DC CD&I, and MARFORCOM if such METLs need to become the focus of resourcing and training efforts instead of Core Unit METLs. - (d) Integrate named operation and top priority plan METLs and/or JMETs into unit deployment orders. - (e) Support DRRS-MC development and testing; conduct training as required. - (f) Coordinate with DC PP&O on policy, procedures, and guidance for evolving requirements and new unit readiness reporting. - (g) Coordinate with DC CD&I and COMMARFORCOM to load core METs and associated conditions and standards for all liketype units into MCTIMS.
+Inform DC PP&O, DC CD&I, and MARFORCOM if such METLs need to become the focus of resourcing and training efforts instead of Core Unit METLs.

+- (d) Integrate named operation and top priority plan METLs and/or JMETs into unit deployment orders. - (e) Support DRRS-MC development and testing; conduct training as required. - (f) Coordinate with DC PP&O on policy, procedures, and guidance for evolving requirements and new unit readiness reporting. - (g) Coordinate with DC CD&I and COMMARFORCOM to load core METs and associated conditions and standards for all like-type units into MCTIMS.

-(8) Reporting Units, Organizations and Installations.
+(9) Reporting Units, Organizations and Installations

-- (a) Assess organizations in DRRS-MC as outlined in this Order. - (b) Submit complete, accurate, and timely reports to DRRS-MC. - (c) Train and identify organizational readiness representatives as established in Chapter 1. - (d) Intermediate commands will establish procedures to verify, within five days of submission, the completeness and accuracy of reports submitted by subordinate reporting organizations.
-If required, direct subordinate organizations to submit a corrected report when computation or administrative errors are discovered.
-Intermediate commands must maintain a record of the report verification for a period of 12 months.
+- (a) Assess organizations in DRRS-MC as outlined in this Order. - (b) Submit complete, accurate, and timely reports to DRRS-MC. - (c) Train and identify organizational readiness representatives as established in Chapter 1. - (d) Intermediate commands will verify in DRRS-MC, within five days of submission, the completeness and accuracy of reports submitted by subordinate reporting organizations.
+If required, return the report with comment to the subordinate organizations to re-submit a corrected report when computation or administrative errors are discovered.
+The timelines for report submission will not be exceeded for this review.
+Detailed status of reports reviewed, submitted late, not reviewed, or not corrected are displayed in DRRS-MC.